DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 ### Inspecting and Locating Key Data Points

-To extract relevant details such as order number and supplier name, we use the browser’s Inspect Tool (press F12) to analyze the page’s HTML structure.
+To extract relevant details such as order number and supplier name, I used the browser’s Inspect Tool (press F12) to analyze the page’s HTML structure.
 This helps identify the exact elements where the data is stored.

 ### Scraping Data with BeautifulSoup

-Once the key elements are located, we use BeautifulSoup to parse the HTML and extract the required information into a structured dataset.
-The [Local_file_scraping.ipynb](code/Local_file_scraping.ipynb) notebook demonstrates the full implementation, where we loop through each order to extract its details.
+Once the key elements are located, I used BeautifulSoup to parse the HTML and extract the required information into a structured dataset.
+The [Local_file_scraping.ipynb](code/Local_file_scraping.ipynb) notebook demonstrates the full implementation, where it loops through each order to extract its details.

-At this stage, we are testing the script with a local HTML file to ensure the extraction logic works correctly before applying it to the live website.
+At this stage, I was testing the script with a local HTML file to ensure the extraction logic works correctly before applying it to the live website.

 <img src='image/CSV.png' width='800' align='center'>
+<figcaption>CSV file of the output</figcaption>

 \
-The saved file now contains the following attributes:
+The saved file now contains the following attributes, which represent for each item:
 - ***order_id***
 - ***date***
 - ***supplier***
 - ***supplier_link***
-- ***image*** (which is saved as the url link to the image)
+- ***image*** (which is saved as the url link to the image of each product)
 - ***product_link***
 - ***price*** and ***quantity***
 - ***total_before_discount*** and ***total_after_discount***.